Home

 • Other than the coin photos, there are very few other visual aids.
 This makes it more difficult to conceptualize some of the advisory points (e.g. how to handle a coin), plus it's sorta boring to read.

-Official Guide to Coin Grading and Counterfeit Detection
+The Official Guide to Coin Grading and Counterfeit Detection

 Authors: Scott Travers & John W. Dannreuther

-4 Star Rating
+Content Rating = 4 Star Rating

 Remarkable reference on coin grading.
 All crucial aspects of determining a coin's grade are explored, presented in clear and concise language.
 Nearly half of the book is consumed describing vital information for grading individual series of US coins.
 Official Guide to Coin Grading and Counterfeit Detection also provides tips on how to spot fakes.
 The overall rating is held back, due to a large number of black and white photos that fail to adequately spotlight the imperfections pointed out by the authors.
-Still, we believe this is the most valuable book available today on the topic of coin grading, well worth the NEW price of $14 at Amazon.
+Still, we believe this is the most valuable book available today on the topic of coin grading, well worth the NEW price of under $10 at Amazon .

-The Publisher says this...
+The Publisher Says This...

 "This is the second edition of an indispensable reference work for all numismatists.
 Included in this work are precise descriptions and digital images of grading standards used by PCGS (Professional Coin Grading Service) graders.
 Each series of US coins is described in detail.
 Also included is an all-new section on grading the U.S. State Quarters.
 Other chapters provide the fundamentals of counterfeit detection and side-by-side comparisons of oft-faked coins.
 Tips for handling and storing your collection, and recognizing "doctored" coins fill other chapters.
 416 pages, softbound."

-... but here's what We think.
+... but here's what we think:

-4 Star Rating
+Content Rating = 4 Star Rating

 • The Professional Coin Grading Service (PCGS) assembled the numismatic grading experts required to produce Official Guide to Coin Grading and Counterfeit Detection.
 It is indeed a marvelous work.
 In 1986, PCGS was one of the first (some will say THE first) to pioneer the concept of a third party (i.e. neither a buyer or seller of coins) grading service.
 That they remain in business today at the pinnacle of the coin grading business bears strong witness to the credibility of Official Guide to Coin Grading and Counterfeit Detection.